Kaki fry is a Japanese dish of deep-fried breaded oysters that is often found on restaurant menus, but it is also commonly made in kitchens at home.

-- 16 oysters (fresh, or substitute with oysters in the jar)
+- 16 oysters (fresh or substitute with oysters in the jar)

-- 2 eggs (beaten)
+- 2 large eggs (beaten)

-- 1 dash of salt
+- Dash salt

-- 1 dash of black pepper
+- Dash black pepper

-- 1/4 cup flour (all purpose)
+- 1/4 cup all-purpose flour

-- 4 cups cabbage (shredded green)
+- 4 cups cabbage (green, shredded)

-- 1 lemon (cut into wedges)
+- Garnish: 1 lemon (cut into wedges)

-Clean oysters in salted water.
+Clean the oysters in salted water.

-Dry oysters with paper towels.
+Dry the oysters with paper towels.